 The CoderZ Scoreboard shows both class scores and individual students' scores.
-You can access it from the navigation bar on the left side of the screen or or by clicking the “Scoreboard” link at the top-right corner under your username.
+You can access it from the navigation bar on the left side of the screen or or by clicking the “Scoreboard” tab in the Navigation Bar.

 Once you've filtered the Scoreboard according to the content you want, you can sort the results in the table by clicking any of the column titles.
 For example: ranking, score, completed missions, or attempts average.

 Keep in mind that the final ranking is made up of several pieces of information.
-Here for example you can see three students with the same score (350) and the same number of completed missions (4); however, Vivian has the lowest attempts average (1.8), meaning she solved the missions in this pack in fewer attempts than Albert or Kwaku.
-This is why Vivian is ranked higher than them on the Scoreboard.
+Here for example you can see three students with the same score (300) and the same number of completed missions (3); however, Bruce has the lowest attempts average (0.6 compared to 0.8 and 2), meaning he solved the missions in this pack in fewer attempts than Loki or Thor.
+This is why Bruce is ranked higher than them on the Scoreboard.

-When students view their class's scores, they will not see other students' full names:
+When students view their class's scores, they will not see other students' full names, only their own:

 See also: